 Part of the fun of the show’s first season has been seeing different segments as Clarkson introduces them, and one of the cutest by far has been “Because Toddlers.”
 In this clip, she introduces the two-year-old boy who went viral when his dad filmed him ranting about not getting kisses from his mom as she left for work.
 Be still, our hearts!

-Prepare to be a Koby Bryant fan for life!
-Clarkson got the iconic ballplayer to open up about taking Brandy to prom, doing the running man, singing Disney tunes and coaching his daughter’s basketball team.
-And, TBH, we’ve never liked him more.
+The late ballplayer and father of four opened up about taking Brandy to prom, doing the running man, singing Disney tunes and coaching his daughter’s basketball team.
+This video will always have a special place in our hearts.

 Once Upon a Time…